What is a point?

 How long will it take to process a subordination request?

-Subordinations are generally completed in 7 – 10 business days after the request is received.
+Subordinations are generally completed in 7 – 10 business days after the request is received, and there is a cost for processing a subordination.

 What is Combined Loan to Value (CLTV)?